Orange County Brain Injury

 Frontal Lobe Injury

-The frontal lobe is at the front of the brain across the forehead.
+The frontal lobe is at the front of the brain, across the forehead.
 It rules our executive function (the ability to organize and plan) and can help to regulate our thoughts.
 The frontal lobe is also a reasoning center for us.
 When this part of the brain experiences injury, complications can include an inability to organize or plan, think reasonably, and react to life around us.

-It can also lead to a marked change in personality.
-People with frontal lobe damage will require extensive health care for the rest of their lives.
-It will require a significant amount of adaptation by the entire family.
+Injuries to this part of the brain can also lead to dramatic changes in personality.
+Such damage may require extensive health care for the rest of their lives, necessitating considerable adaptation by their entire families.

 Parietal Lobe Injury

 The parietal lobe is located between your frontal lobe and your occipital lobe, which is at the back of your head.
 This lobe works to regulate your sensory information.
-That means that it takes in information to send to the parts of your brain that can see, smell, hear, and perceive incoming information such as emotion.
+That means that it takes in information to send to the parts of your brain that can see, smell, hear, and perceive incoming information, such as emotion.
 This lobe will also help you determine navigation senses, depth perception, and the proper use of your spatial senses.

 Temporal Lobe Injury

-The brain has two temporal lobes, located on either side of the head, and is a primary lobe for processing the senses.
+The brain has two temporal lobes, located on either side of the head, and a primary lobe for processing the senses.
 While the parietal lobe can receive sensory information like smells and sounds, the temporal lobe processes these things in a way that allows us to have other experiences with them.
 The temporal lobe has some emotional function attached to it.
-So you might have a feeling, memory, or nostalgic experience with a smell or sound on occasion.
+You might have a feeling, memory, or nostalgic experience with a smell or sound on occasion.
 That is your temporal lobe at work.

 Manuel S.